kcoopermiller/baraswarm/README.md

 These primitives are powerful enough to express rich dynamics between tools and networks of agents, allowing you to build scalable, real-world solutions while avoiding a steep learning curve.

-> [!NOTE]
-> Swarm Agents are not related to Assistants in the Assistants API.
-They are named similarly for convenience, but are otherwise completely unrelated.
-Swarm is entirely powered by the Chat Completions API and is hence stateless between calls.

-## Why Swarm

-Swarm explores patterns that are lightweight, scalable, and highly customizable by design.
-Approaches similar to Swarm are best suited for situations dealing with a large number of independent capabilities and instructions that are difficult to encode into a single prompt.

-The Assistants API is a great option for developers looking for fully-hosted threads and built in memory management and retrieval.
-However, Swarm is an educational resource for developers curious to learn about multi-agent orchestration.
-Swarm runs (almost) entirely on the client and, much like the Chat Completions API, does not store state between calls.

 # Examples

 Check out `/examples` for inspiration!
 Learn more about each one in its README.